Docker Deployment

 Data Persistence

-MindRoom stores data in the mindroom_data directory:
+MindRoom stores data in the mindroom_data directory by default:

 Sandbox Proxy Isolation